mapbox/mapbox-sdk-py/CONTRIBUTING.md

+# Attention: this project is paused

+We're temporarily out of resources to review large pull requests.
+Please open a new issue to check with the project maintainers before beginning work on new modules.
+Bug fixes are gratefully accepted, but new releases may be delayed.

 # Contributing

 If you want to add an issue or pull request, please ensure that the [existing issues](https://github.com/mapbox/mapbox-sdk-py/issues?utf8=✓&q=) don't already cover your question or contribution.